gastonstat/packyourcode/packyourcode.knit.md

 ```

-Because it does not make sense to replace if index is out of the original length, we can add a `stop()` condition:
+Because, in general, it does not make sense to replace if index is out of the original length, we can add a `stop()` condition:

 ```r